Detecting micro fractures: A comprehensive comparison of conventional and machine-learning based segmentation methods

-These properties make the Hessian-based methods less effective for fracture network segmentation, which often contains a significant number of crossing areas and a certain roughness at the fracture surface.
-The same problem is also met in the {TILT} method.
-Since the results of the method strongly depend on the initially binarized image, the method is commonly not able to deal with a not-so-clear initial image which does not cover the intersection reasonably.

-As a more advanced segmentation approach, the watershed segmentation method was introduced by Beucher and Meyer \cite{Beucher1993}.
-The main difference of this segmentation method from the others is that this method is performed in a label-wise manner.
-This practically means that one could obtain individually assigned groups of pixels (features) as a segmentation result.
-This can be accomplished by following the following steps: 1.
-One should find the local intensity minimums for each one of the assigned groups of pixels.
-2. At each local minimum, the assignment of the nearby pixels to individual label groups is performed according to the magnitudes of the corresponding intensity gradients.
-During this assignment, the pixels with the lower gradients should be included into the same group preferentially.
-Also, a distance map, where the distance is computed from all non-zero pixels of a binarized image, could be used instead of an image which contains intensity values \cite{Maurer2003}.
-3. The above mentioned procedures ought to be performed repetitively until there are no more pixels to be assigned (until the boundaries are reached, where the gradients should take their maximum value).
-In the work of Taylor et al. \cite{Taylor2015}, based on the watershed method, they were able to successfully visualize a segmented void space of {XRCT} scanned sand which also had the shape of a narrow region, similar to fractures.
+As a more advanced segmentation approach, the watershed segmentation method was introduced by \cite{Beucher1993}.
+It allows to obtain individually assigned groups of pixels (features) as a segmentation result.
+This can be accomplished by following the following steps: \begin{enumerate} \item Find the local intensity minimums for each one of the assigned groups of pixels. \item At each local minimum, the assignment of the nearby pixels to individual label groups is performed according to the magnitudes of the corresponding intensity gradients.
+A distance map, where the distance is computed from all non-zero pixels of a binarized image, could be used instead of an image which contains intensity values \cite{Maurer2003}. \item The above mentioned procedures ought to be performed repetitively until there are no more pixels to be assigned. \end{enumerate} \cite{Taylor2015}, based on the watershed method, were able to successfully visualize a segmented void space of XRCT scanned granular media (sand) which also had a narrow and elongated shape, similar to a fracture. \cite{Ramandi2017} demonstrated the segmentation result of coal cleats by applying a more advanced scheme based on the watershed method, the Converging Active Contour (CAC) method, initially developed by \cite{Sheppard2004}.
+Their method combined two different schemes; one was the watershed method itself, and the other was the active contouring method \cite{Caselles1993}, which is commonly used for finding the continuous and compact outline of features.
+However, there was still a fundamental limitation to cope with, to directly segment a fracture with the introduced method since the method requires a well-selected initial group of pixels, while it is hard to define those only with a threshold due to the low contrast of the feature \cite{Weerakone2010}.
+The same authors \cite{Ramandi2017} applied a saturation technique with an X-ray attenuating fluid.
+By performing this they were able to enhance the visibility of the pores and fractures within the XRCT data.